plentymarkets/docs-raw/plentyInterface/Accounting.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$relations</td>
         <td>The relations, that are supposed to load with the VAT object.
-The relations available are &quot;location&quot; and &quot;country&quot;.</td>
+The relations available are "location" and "country".</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>